To: Victims of Abuse is dedicated to those who have experienced abuse.

 Fear and Dependency

-For others, the abusive environment has become their “comfort zone” where they had food to eat, clothes to wear, and a bed to sleep on—moving away can feel too risky and uncertain.
+For others, the abusive environment has become their “comfort zone” where they have food to eat, clothes to wear, and a bed to sleep on—moving away can feel too risky and uncertain.
 Women in abusive relationships, especially stay-at-home moms, might be worried about surviving financially on their own, if they were to set up a new household.

 Sometimes there sincerely can be love or affection for the abuser, despite the pain, suffering, and fear involved with staying in the situation.
 Sometimes, victims of abuse may have a desire to protect the abusers in front of others and even want to present that “happy family picture” for others to see.
 This makes it harder to leave, or to stay safe.